UweGerdes/docker-postfix-cyrus-fetchmail/README.md

 See the [certbot](https://certbot.eff.org/docs/) documentation for more details.

-Now build the image with an additional `--build-arg MAILNAME=your.domain.com` and run the mailserver container.
+Now build the image with an additional `--build-arg MAILNAME=your.domain.com`.

+Run the mailserver container with `--hostname your.domain.com`.

 The setup for Let's Encrypt certificate is done with: